 Fees to Immigrate Under Family Sponsorship

 The Canadian government requires payment of sponsorship and processing fees for Family Class applications.
-There are many different catagories of fees for each type of sponsorship.
-Below are the fees for each type of Sponsorship application:
+There are many different categories of fees for each type of sponsorship.
+Below are the fees for each type of sponsorship application:

 - Spouse, partner or children Immigration Sponsorship Fees